AlasdairHanson/QA-Practical-Project/README.md

 ### Jenkins

 Jenkins is an automation server that automatically builds, tests and deploys software.
 It executes instructions inside a Jenkinsfile that defines a list of steps, or "pipeline", to create software.
+Terraform spins up an EC2 where Jenkins can then be run from.

 The first step in the pipeline is to SSH into the PyTest VM and execute a ./deploy script that contains the commands for putting the Git repo where the YAML files are located.
 It then executes a docker-compose command that creates the images and then execs into the images to run the Pytests.